Ctrl-Creeper/hermes-phone-agent/README.md

 - [Hermes Agent](https://github.com/NousResearch/hermes-agent) installed
 - Android SDK Platform Tools (`adb` on PATH)
 - An Android emulator running (Android Studio AVD or `emulator` CLI)
+  Ps: Instruction to install Android Studio is at the end of README

 ## Install